First Amendment: Religion and Expression

 In Employment Division v Smith, the Supreme Court went away from this standard by permitting governmental actions that were neutral regarding religious choices.

-Debs v.
-United States on June 16, 1919 tested the limits of free speech in regards to the “clear and present danger” test.
+Debs v. the United States on June 16, 1919, tested the limits of free speech in regards to the “clear and present danger” test.

 1st Amendment: Freedom of Speech

 Freedom of speech in the United States is protected by the First Amendment and is re-established in the majority of state and federal laws.
 This particular clause typically protects an individual’s right to partake in even distasteful rhetoric, such as racist or sexist comments and distasteful remarks towards the public policy.

 Speech directed towards some subjects; however, such as child pornography or speech that incites an imminent threat, as well as commercial forms of speech are regulated.